 - Consider working with a Fidelity investment professional one on one to review or develop your retirement income plan based on your individual situation.

-- Learn more about investment options such as annuities that can help generate an income stream in retirement.
+- Consider investment options that can help generate an income stream in retirement, such annuities.

 Before investing, consider the investment objectives, risks, charges, and expenses of the annuity and its investment options.
 Call or write to Fidelity or visit Fidelity.com for a free prospectus and, if available, a summary prospectus containing this information.
 Read it carefully.